Cumming Georgia home radon testing

 The source of the problem is the Piedmont granite bedrock that underlies the region.
 This ancient rock contains uranium that decays into radium and then into radon gas.
 In Forsyth County, the granite is often close to the surface, which means radon gas has a short path from its source to home foundations.
 The result is some of the highest average indoor radon readings in the Atlanta metro.

 Forsyth County has experienced explosive population growth, jumping from roughly 100,000 residents in 2005 to over 260,000 today.
 Thousands of new homes have been built across the county, and every one of them sits on the same radon-producing geology.
-Whether your home is 2 years old or 20 years old, the only way to know your radon level is to test.
+Whether your home is 2 years old or 20 years old, the only way to know your radon level is to get your home professionally tested.

 2. Neighborhood Radon Risk Areas